zdravkov/kendo-docs/getting-started/widgets.md

 The Window widgets is an exception, as it represents a detached popup on its own.
 1. Destroys all child widgets.

 A widget can be destroyed if it is no longer needed, or if it is placed inside a container, which will be updated via an Ajax request.
-The latter is recommended to prevent memory leaks.
+The latter is recommended to prevent memory leaks or other unexpected side effects.

 Kendo UI widgets are destroyed automatically when the web page is unloaded.